anndy25/GS2552001_Aniket_Mane/README.md

 - **LocalStorage Persistence**: The app uses localStorage to persist data such as stores, SKUs, and plans, even after the browser is closed or refreshed.
 - **Planning Page Data**: You need to add at least one **SKU** and one **Store** to see the data in the **Planning Page**.

-This should make it clear to users how the data is persisted and what actions are required to see data on the Planning Page.
-Let me know if you need further changes!

 ## Technologies Used

 - **ReactJS**: JavaScript library for building user interfaces.